 Data resource access

 Any researcher may request anonymized data from BARDENA.
-The transfer of this type of data (pseudo-anonymized, but with some risk of re-identification, in accordance with European regulations) by BARDENA requires the request to be accompanied by: (i) a complete study protocol that explains the planned use of data, (ii) the approval of the project by an ethics committee and if it includes or not pharmaceutical data, (iii) the classification of the study by the Spanish Agency of Medicines (some classifications may warrant additional authorizations).
+The transfer of this type of data (pseudoonymized, but with some risk of re-identification, in accordance with European regulations) by BARDENA requires the request to be accompanied by: (i) a complete study protocol that explains the planned use of data, (ii) the approval of the project by an ethics committee and if it includes or not pharmaceutical data, (iii) the classification of the study by the Spanish Agency of Medicines (some classifications may warrant additional authorizations).
 The BARDENA Data Commission reviews these requests, and approves or refuses the access to each specific data transfer for research purposes.
 An authorization to access the data under these requirements should be requested electronically from the Management Office of the BARDENA Data Commission.
 Following authorization, researchers are required to commit to keeping the data in a secure environment, not attempt to re-identify or to cross with other databases, not using the data for purposes or projects other than those specified in the project protocol (although a new authorization may be requested for these purposes) and not transfer the data to third parties.
 These latter commitments limit the possibility of storing data in open data repositories or including data as supplementary material in published articles.

 Figure 1.
 The star schema.